YukiWorkshop/sx128x_driver/README.md

 - Easy to use
 - Should work on nearly all platforms
 - Multiple instances
-- No macros, and no collisions
+- No macros, no global scope shit, and thus no collisions with other libs

 ## Usage